-Background Osteoarthritis (OA) is a degenerative joint disease associated with harmful action of reactive oxygen species (ROS).
-ROS are involved in the degradation of both aggrecan and highmolecular-weight hyaluronan (HMW-HA).
-The later plays a keyrole in the joint lubrication and the visco-elastic and shock absorbing properties of the synovial fluid (SF).
-Viscosupplementation consists in injecting intra-articularly exogenous HMW-HA to restore the SF rheological properties, that are dramatically decreased in OA However the injected HA is also rapidly degraded by ROS, decreasing its effectiveness and duration of action.
-Objective To evaluate the ability of Mannitol , a powerful oxygen free radical scavenger, to reduce exogenous HMW-HA degradation using a model of oxidative stress induced by xanthine (X) + xanthine oxidase (XOD) XOD is a flavoprotein that catalyzes oxidation of hypoxanthine to xanthine and then to uric acid generating high levels of superoxide anion.
-Methods Hyaluronan (MW# 0.8mDa) was submitted to an oxidative stress generated by the addition of Then solution of the same HA + 35g/L of Mannitol in PBS buffer was studied.
-Different enzyme concentrations (XOD 109 mUI/mL and 218 mUI/mL) were used and the HA properties were studied after 24 hours of contact at ambient temperature.
-Changes of the viscosity of the solution were assessed by rheometry (using a rheometer at 25° C with a cone and plate geometry, steady-state viscosity was determined in Pa.s, as a function of the shear rate).
-HA MW was determined by steric exclusion chromatography before and after oxidative stress.
+ROS are involved in the degradation both aggrecan and high-Of molecular-weight hyaluronan (HMW-HA).
+The later plays a key-role in the joint lubrication and the viscoelastic and shock absorbing properties of the synovial fluid (SF).
+Viscosupplementation consists in injecting intra-articularly exogenous HMW-HA to restore the SF rheological properties, that are dramatically decreased in OA.
+However the injected HA is also rapidly degraded by ROS, decreasing its effectiveness and duration of action.
+Then solution of the same HA + 35g/L of Mannitol in PBS buffer was studied.
+Different enzyme concentrations (XOD 109 mUI/mL and 218 mUI/mL)were used and the HA properties were studied after 24 hours of contact at ambient temperature.
+Changes of the viscosity of the solution were assessed by rheometry (rheology was determined using a rheometer at 25° C using a cone and plate geometry, steady-state viscosity was determined in Pa.s, as a function of the shear rate).